7 Burlington Gardens: Abercrombie & Fitch

 Abercrombie & Fitch leased the location in 2005.
 Overnight in May, a two-story construction wall was erected around the building and was plastered with half-naked men and "Abercrombie & Fitch".
 The retail space occupies two floors within the building.

 Abercrombie & Fitch's presence on Savile Row was initially criticised by the bespoke clothing manufacturers of the street.
 The Savile Row Bespoke was formed with permission of the City of Westminster to join Row tailors in protecting the image of Savile Row.
 Mark Henderson, CEO of Gieves & Hawkes was made Chairman and he commented that "Exploiting the Savile Row name to attract high-paying retailers and businesses, at the cost of this world-esteemed industry [Savile Row tailoring], is shortsighted."
 Another Row tailor, Thomas Mahon, negatively commented on the situation to The Times: "If the Bespoke businesses were driven out by crappy retail stores selling poor-quality clothes ... then Savile Row's name would be irreparably damaged."

 In 2020, Abercrombie & Fitch announced it was closing its Savile Row store, along with six other global flagship locations, in response to the global pandemic.

-Restaurant proposal

-As of 2022, plans have been made by an American developer to change the former residence into a restaurant with several bars.